jodaz/speedstudy/log.md

 ### Day 5: January 26, Friday

-**Today's progress**: Learn more about Fractions (multiplication, division and simplification) and pass one more lesson in the HTML/CSS course.
+**Today's progress**: Learn more about Fractions (multiplication, division and simplification) and pass one more lesson in the HTML/CSS book.

 **Thoughts**: I feel I'm slowly progressing, thought I have to be careful about my gaps in knowledge.
 I'm thinking to code more in the morning, after just waking up due to lack of time.